javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 Changing a class is one of the most often actions in scripts.

 In the ancient time, there was a limitation in Javascript: a reserved word like `"class"` could not be an object property.
-That limitation does not exist now, but at that time it was impossible to use `elem.class`.
+That limitation does not exist now, but at that time it was impossible to have a `"class"` property, like `elem.class`.

-So instead of `elem.class` we have `elem.className` property.
-It's the string with all classes, the same value as in the `"class"` attribute.
+So for classes the similar-looking property `"className"` was introduced: the `elem.className` corresponds to the `"class"` attribute.

 For instance: